 - (a) The land authority under the people's government of the city and county (the "assignor") shall make an announcement at least 20 days prior to the date of the proposed competitive bidding, public auction or listing-for-sale.
 The announcement should include basic particulars such as land parcel, the qualification requirement of the bidder and auction applicants, methods and criteria on confirming the winning tender or winning bidder, and other conditions such as the deposit for the bid. - (b) Unless it is otherwise prescribed by any law or regulation, all the natural persons, legal persons and other organizations inside and outside the territory of the PRC may apply for the participation in the assignment of state-owned construction land use rights through bid invitation, auction or quotation.
 No assignor may set restrictions that may affect fair and impartial competition in the announcement on the assignment through bid invitation, auction or quotation.
 For the assignment through quotation, the expiry date for applications in the announcement shall be two days prior to the completion of the assignment through quotation.
-For the applicants complying with the requirements as set down in the announcement on the assignment through bid invitation, auction or quotation, the assignor shall notify them to participate in the bid invitation, auction or quotation. - (c) After determining the winning tender or the winning bidder by the competitive bidding, public auction or listing-for-sale, the assignor and the winning tender or winning bidder shall then enter into a confirmation.
+For the applicants complying with the requirements as set down in the announcement on the assignment through bid invitation, auction or quotation, the assignment through bid invitation, auction or quotation, the assignment through bid invitation, auction or quotation, the assignment of the bid invitation, auction or quotation. - (c) After determining the winning tender or the winning bidder by the competitive bidding, public auction or listing-for-sale, the assignor and the winning tender or winning bidder shall then enter into a confirmation.
 The assignor should return the bidding or tender deposit to other bidding or auction applicants within five working days after the completion of bidding, public auction or listing-for-sale. - (d) The assignor and the winning tender or winning bidder shall enter into a contract for state-owned land use right assignment according to the time and venue set out in the confirmation.
 The deposit of the bid paid by the winning tender or winning bidder will be used to set off part of the assignment price of the state-owned land use rights.